 Iceberg Ahead: Navigating Emotions in Relationships Without Crashing

-Ever been in a conversation with someone you love and thought, “Whoa… where did that come from?”
-Maybe they snap, shut down, or give you a look that says everything and nothing all at once.
+Ever been in a conversation with someone you care about and thought, “Whoa… where did that come from?”
+Maybe they snapped, shut down, or gave you a look that said everything and nothing all at once.
+It can feel jarring—and incredibly personal.

-Here’s the truth: what people say in relationships is often just the tip of the emotional iceberg—and beneath the surface?
-Fear.
-Doubt.
-Frustration.
-Old wounds.
-Sometimes, issues that have absolutely nothing to do with the relationship at all.
+But here’s the truth: what people say or do in relationships is often just the tip of the emotional iceberg.
+Underneath?
+Fear, frustration, stress, unresolved trauma—even things that have nothing to do with you at all (Gottman & Gottman, 2017).

 What to Do When Someone You Love Is Acting Out of Character